balabantim/BAK_OPTIMIZED/README.md

 Create and add to project **AppDelegate.swift** file, with this contents, where *ContentView()* is your main SwiftUI view:

+Set appOrientation: .landscape or .portrait or .all depends of app support orientation.

 ```Swift

 import UIKit